Lebanon, Israel to hold talks over disputed border | DW | 01.10.2020

 The United States will act as a facilitator for the talks.
 Barri made the announcement after Washington sanctioned his top aide for corruption and financially enabling Hezbollah, the Iran-backed Shiite political party that has an armed wing and is labeled a terrorist organization by the US.

-However, Berri said that the framework for the talks, which will be held in the southern Lebanon border town of Nagoura, was already in place before the US imposed sanctions.
+However, Berri said that the framework for the talks, which will be held at United Nations offices in the southern Lebanon border town of Nagoura, was already in place before the US imposed sanctions.

 "This is a framework agreement and not a final one," Berri told reporters.